 He has contributed to a number of magazines and journals such as Archined, Krisis, Mister Motley, Tubelight.

-In my curating and writing practice I am mostly concerned with social and political constellations that have a hold on everyday life.
-Cultural practices are a way to dislodge the hold the present has on us and enable the exploration and experimentation with alternative forms of life and the organistions of things around us.
-This can be done by reappropriating the past, reshuffling the present, and reclaiming the time to come.
-For this a living thought and culture is fundamental, that is to say the way we produce and mediate as cultural practitioners should aim at an collective and co-operative form rather than individuative and exploitative forms of the market.
-Exhibitions in this way have to become moments of productive withdrawels in which alternative ways of being and seeing can prefiguratively be explored and experimented with.
-The aim of my curatorial practice is the assembly of an cultural and social ecology that goes beyond art.
+My curatorial practice is focused on self-organised and collaborative formats in close association with cultural practitioners.
+In my research I am concerned with social and political constellations that have a hold on everyday life.
+Cultural practices are a way to dislodge the hold the present has on us, they enable the exploration and experimentation with alternative forms of life and the organisation of things among us.
+This can be done by reappropriating the past, reshuffling the present, and (re)claiming the time to come.

 In my projects there are some recurring curatorial tactics.
 As a curator I aim to set out parameters within which different articulations and constellations can occur.
 For this I make use of a practice of assembly.
 Spatially this practice is translated in the form of scenographies that enable collective exchange or organisational forms in which critical mutual care can flourish.
 In the content assembly comes back by bringing apparently disparate practices and perspectives together in order to converge and deflect.
 Consequently, my projects are characterized by an emphasis on the process.
 The outcome can result in an exhibition or publication in which I try to keep the playful but brisk character of an essay.